jdmonin/JSettlers2/README.txt

 If you would like to maintain accounts for your JSettlers server, start the database prior to starting the JSettlers Server.
 See the directions in "Database Setup".

+If you would like robots to automatically start when your server starts, without the need for a separate command line, add the "startrobots" property to your jsettlers java command line, BEFORE the port number:

+    java -jar JSettlersServer.jar -Djsettlers.startrobots=3 8880 10 dbUser dbPass

+This will start 3 robots on the server.

 Shutting down the server